vws-java/Barcode-Lib4J/README.md

 <br>

 ## Credits
-All 2D barcodes (QR Code, DataMatrix, PDF417 and Aztec) are provided by some slightly modified classes from the [ZXing](https://github.com/zxing/zxing) project.
+All 2D barcodes (QR Code, DataMatrix, PDF417 and Aztec) are provided by some slightly modified and seamlessly integrated classes from the [ZXing](https://github.com/zxing/zxing) project.
 A factory class has been added to it to support above features as well as GS1 versions of QR Code and DataMatrix.